As ISIS wreaked havoc on parts of Iraq and Syria, Turkey, their neighbor to the north, sat on its hands.

-And ISIS is fighting al-Assad's regime.
-The Turkish government, while saying it opposed terrorism at every turn, appeared to be heeding the adage, "The enemy of my enemy is my friend."
+And ISIS is fighting the al-Assad regime.
+The Turkish government, while saying it opposed terrorism at every turn, appeared to be heeding the old adage, "The enemy of my enemy is my friend."

 Also, as noted, a deal of some sort was reached last fall between ISIS and Turkish officials.
 ISIS is not the kind of group to release 49 captives while getting nothing in return.

-Q. Why has this policy shift affected talks with Turkey's Kurds?
+Q. Why has this also affected talks with Turkey's Kurds?
 Is the peace process dead?

 Ozyurek, of the London School of Economics, views the assault on the Kurds as the result of a failed electoral strategy.

-Erdogan and his AK Party wanted a two-thirds majority in Parliament so they could amend the country's constitution, strengthening the powers of the president -- namely Erdogan.
+Erdogan and his AK Party wanted a two-thirds majority in Parliament so they could amend the country's constitution, strengthening the powers of the President -- namely Erdogan himself.

 To achieve that, the AK Party needed to hold the Kurdish-oriented People's Democratic Party, or HDP, under 10% of the vote nationwide.
 That would mean it would get zero seats in Parliament.

-But the strategy failed.
-The AK Party, despite Erdogan's efforts to make nice with a possible settlement of the Kurdish question, did poorly in Kurdish areas in southeastern Turkey.
-The HDP won 13.1% of the vote nationally -- and 80 seats in Parliament.
+The strategy failed.
+The AK Party, despite Erdogan's efforts to make nice with an agreement, did poorly in Kurdish areas in southeastern Turkey.
+The HDP won 13.1% of the vote nationally and 80 seats in Parliament.

-The AK Party did not even win the simple majority that would have allowed it to govern on its own, never mind the two-thirds it needed to amend the constitution.
+And the AK Party did not even win the simple majority that would have allowed it to govern on its own, never mind two-thirds.

-So, in Ozyurek's estimation, Erdogan wants to hit ISIS, showing that the country is at war and needs strong leadership rather than a coalition government.
+So, in Ozyurek's estimation, Erdogan wants to hit ISIS, showing that the country is at war and needs strong leadership, not a coalition government.

 And he no longer sees any reason to placate the Kurds, Ozyurek said, so he's using ISIS as a cover to round up Kurdish activists.

-The peace deal that was so close?
+The peace deal that was so close ?
 Gone.
+Violence may resume.

-"I think we can say that the peace process is over," Ozyurek told CNN last month.
-Events since then have borne out her observation.
+"I think we can say that the peace process is over," Ozyurek said.

 Does Turkey's assault on ISIS heighten the terrorist threat to its tourist and commercial areas?